Modern Slavery and Human Trafficking Statement

 All Eames’ employee’s receive training to understand the signs of modern slavery, and where to report any concerns they may have.
 This is conducted as part of their induction and recommunicated regularly via the employee manual.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Eames Consulting Group’s slavery and human trafficking statement for the financial year ending December 2019 and was approved by the Chief Executive on January 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Eames Consulting Group’s slavery and human trafficking statement for the financial year ending December 2020 and was approved by the Founder & CEO in April 2021.